kragen/derctuo/markdown/long-distance-radio.md

 Low-duty-cycle communication has an interesting relationship with chirping, since the effect of chirping is precisely to extend the duty cycle.
-On one hand, if the underlying signal you're trying to transmit isn't low-duty-cycle, chirping it won't do any good --- your chirps will overlap, and so you won't get the PAPR improvement you normally get from chirping.
-On the other hand, that PAPR is precisely what allows you to leave your radio turned off most of the time and save power, so if you "improve" it too far, you will exceed your power budget.
+On one hand, if the underlying signal you’re trying to transmit isn’t low-duty-cycle, chirping it won’t do any good --- your chirps will overlap, and so you won’t get the PAPR improvement you normally get from chirping.
+On the other hand, that PAPR is precisely what allows you to leave your radio turned off most of the time and save power, so if you “improve” it too far, you will exceed your power budget.

 Encoding